Food and culture

 Students read about the table manners of different cultures and decide if they are the same or different in their culture.

-They then compile a list of important questions regarding eating customs when socialising with people from another culture.
+They then make a list of important questions about eating habits when interacting with people from another culture.